SAP-CLM-SL/ISLM/ISLM_with_SAPAIServices_BTP/README.md

     Click on **Debrief** tab.
     ![](./images/44.png)

-13. View Overall and target metrics in Debrief. **Accuracy, F1Score, Precision and Recall** are classificaiton metrics.
+13. View Overall and target metrics in Debrief. **Accuracy, F1Score, Precision and Recall** are classification metrics.
 The higher the better.
     ![](./images/45.png)

 14. Click on Data Management tab to view details of data packets.